More valuable than ever

 And passion leads extraordinary opportunities

 You'll hear a lot of talk that a degree in the Liberal Arts is a waste.
 Nothing could be further from the truth.
 The skills you'll learn in the College of Liberal Arts — the ability to think critically, to solve complex problems, to communicate effectively — these are the skills growing in demand in almost every industry.
 Whether you study Interdisciplinary Arts, English, Integrated Marketing Communications or Interdisciplinary Studies — you'll develop the skills and experiences you need to thrive.
-Explore your opportunities in the Department of Fine Arts and the Department of Language and Literature.
+Explore your opportunities in the Department of Communications, Department of Fine Arts and the Department of Language and Literature.

 Follow your interests